Today I want to discuss the potentially polarising topic of cheating in a relationship, specifically when does flirting cross the line? But first…

 So, yes, you could say they signed up for it, but as far as I’m concerned that’s simply another dimension of its cringe-worthiness.

 Okay, so now I’ve written my disclaimer I’ll move on to what this post is actually about.
 It’s one I’ve been meaning to write for some time but never quite found the time for.
-On Tuesday both myself and Pixie were unwell so I made a cuppa and turned Loose Women planning to put my feet up for a change while she napped.
+On Tuesday both myself and Pixie were unwell so I made a cuppa and tuned into Loose Women, planning to put my feet up for a change while she napped.
 Alas, as a blogger it doesn’t take much for me to suddenly feel compelled to write…

-(For the record, it’s not a programme I usually watch; did I mention that already?)
+(For the record, Big Brother is not a programme I usually watch; did I mention that already?)

 When Does Flirting Become Cheating?